 Want more deetz on why we love it so damn much?
 Then read our comprehensive review for the inside scoop!Learn More Now!

 Medical Costs in Switzerland

 The universal healthcare system in Switzerland is controlled at the cantonal level, however it is not free like in other European countries.

 This means prices can vary across regions.
 All citizens have access to affordable healthcare insurance but you pay this yourself every month.

 Once you’ve got access to healthcare insurance you are liable for the first $310 excess of medical costs (excluding maternity care, which is free).
 Beyond that, you will be covered by your insurance except for hospital stays, which cost $17 per day.

-This might sound quite expensive, but compared to the United States it’s pretty reasonable.
-Everyone is covered regardless of your employer – although many employers (especially in the huge pharmaceuticals sector) offer private health insurance to their employees.
+This might sound quite expensive, but compared to the United States it’s very reasonable.
+Everyone is covered regardless of their employer – although many employers (especially in the huge pharmaceuticals sector) offer private health insurance to their employees.
 You can also opt for this yourself, but you’ll need a huge income, and most high-income jobs have it as a perk anyway.

 Want to make sure you’re insured from the day you arrive?
 SafetyWing offers a monthly healthcare plan which covers digital nomads, expats, and long-term travelers.
 We have been using it ourselves for a while now and find them to provide great value.

 Swiss work visas are incredibly strict to obtain if you’re arriving from outside the EU/EFTA.
 You’ll need to meet several criteria based on Switzerland’s employment needs.
 You need to already have a job offer in place before you arrive, and this has to be in skilled/qualified work.
 It’s also a requirement that you have a university degree and plenty of work experience.